 Average monthly membership is anticipated to drop in all scenarios in FY2025.
 After these initial declines, membership further decreases by 3.3% annually in baseline, 5.2% and 1.3%, for conservative and optimistic scenarios, respectively.
 The baseline scenario assumes that member additions and member terminations will return to pre-pandemic levels.
-The differences across scenarios are driven by a 5% increase in member terminations in the conservative scenario and 5% decrease in member terminations in the conservative scenario and 5% decrease in member terminations in the optimistic scenario.
+The differences across scenarios are driven by a 5% increase in member terminations in the conservative scenario and 5% decrease in member terminations in the optimistic scenario.